codingfan786/Vic2-TNO/README.md

 Not as important:
 - Kazakhstan
 - Afghanistan
+- Anyone in the Middle East/Arabia can form the United Arab Republic.
+Italian Egypt and Levant can rebel form it.

 ## Proxy War CB
 Proxy War CB's are a unique instant CB you can use to intervene in your sphereling's war without risk of losing any land yourself.